 Mary Free Bed continues to put the needs of patients first and advocate for the right level of rehabilitation, in the right place, at the right time.

 We’re adding new programs that meet today’s needs and look ahead to tomorrow.
 We’re expanding our research that identifies promising protocols and technology.

 Our Mary Free Bed Rehabilitation Network develops collaborative relationships with other Michigan hospitals making our services available to more patients.

 In December 2015, the state-of-the-art Mary Free Bed YMCA opened, serving as an international model for inclusion.

 Steady progress in the areas of social services, technology, clinical research and facility improvements has led to our emergence as a nationally recognized hospital complex devoted exclusively to providing comprehensive rehabilitation services for adults and children.

-Here’s a snapshot of our 120-plus-year history in the community:
+Here’s a snapshot of our history of more than 125 years in the community:

 Outpatient services were added in 1960 to serve patients not requiring 24-hour care.
 Growth continued when the hospital initiated an adult rehabilitation program and expanded care for spinal cord injury and stroke patients.
 We adopted the name Mary Free Bed Hospital and Rehabilitation Complex in 1966 to reflect an expansion into adult care.
 That year, 12 men (a first) joined 12 guild women to form the new complex’s board of trustees.